pnikic/clint/README.md

 * Add country flags for players
 * Add landing page (with countdown to tournament start, description, overview - multiple boards)
 * Fetching ratings from FIDE (or link to a player's profile by clicking on the name)
+* Placeholder for notifications (e.g. below banner)
+* Support for multiple tournaments (when there are too many PGN files, the dropdown menu is not a good option)
+* Show which games have new moves

 ### Donate
 If you want to support my work, consider a small donation via [PayPal][8].
 Thank you!